deadc0de6/dotdrop/README.md

 ## Ignore empty template

-It is possible not to deploy template file if their rendered content is empty.
-Simply set the global setting `ignoreempty` to true for this behavior for all dotfiles or specifically to one or more dotfile entries.
+It is possible to avoid having an empty rendered template being deployed by setting the `ignoreempty` entry to *true*.
+This can be set globally for all dotfiles or only for specific dotfiles.
+For more see the [Config](#config).

 # Templating